dustinpfister/blog_posts/_posts/vuejs-example-land-sections.md

 ### 4.2 - sections-ui-grid

-In the sections menu I have a sections grid component that displays the current state of a land section object s gird.
+In the sections menu I have a sections UI grid component that displays the current state of a land section object s gird.
 For this component I went with a collection of div elements for starters, but at some point in the future I might switch to using a canvas element if I keep putting more time into this.

+The general idea here is to have a component that will be used to interact with, or at least display the current status of a grid for a currently selected land section object.

 ```js
 Vue.component('sections-ui-grid', {